-Exc 504-Language Disorders.

-An overview of normal language development with a detailed discussion of language problems experienced by learning disabled, emotionally/behaviorally disabled, and educable mentally disabled children and adults.
-Emphasis is placed on etiology and identification of language disorders, intervention procedures, and academic and vocational prognosis.
-Identical to Sp 504.
+Exc 501-Language Disorders in Children.
+An overview of normal language development with a detailed discussion of language problems experienced by learning disabled, hearing impaired, physically impaired, emotionally/behaviorally disabled, and educable mentally disabled children.
+Emphasis is placed on etiology and identification of language disorders in preschool years through the primary elementary grades.
+Also includes procedures for treatment and academic scaffolding in the school setting.
+Identical to CD 501.
 First semester, three hours.